nypublicradio/archived-design-system/README.md

-# WNYC Styleguide
+# WNYC Design System

-Guidelines and assets for sites and apps related to WNYC Radio.
+Guidelines and assets for sites and apps related to WNYC.

-## Why
+## Run locally

-Aenean eu leo quam.
-Pellentesque ornare sem lacinia quam venenatis.

-## Copyright and License

-Contents &copy; WNYC Radio 2016, all rights reserved.

-Third party plugins and tools copyright their respective owners.
+`python -m SimpleHTTPServer 8000`

+# Watch the SCSS files, and build the CSS
+`gulp`